 There are many occupations where first aid skills are an essential component of the job.
 First aid and CPR skills, as taught in Provide Basic Emergency Life Support, are pre-requisites for a career as a security guard, carer, life-guard, nurse and other occupations where there is an increased likelihood of an emergency occurring.
-Occupational health and safety is big business, and Real First Aid graduates are more likely to satisfy employer expectations, earn a promotion or diversify in their employment field.
+Occupational health and safety is big business, and Real Response graduates are more likely to satisfy employer expectations, earn a promotion or diversify in their employment field.

 What Situations Are These Skills Needed For?

 The techniques and skills learnt in Provide Basic Emergency Life Support are applicable to almost every accident or emergency, including life-or-death situations.
 Every skill learnt is a valuable attainment with specific life-saving attributes.
 CPR and resuscitation are learnt, along with first aid for burns, choking first aid, seizure first aid and other first aid procedures.
 Course participants learn how to:

 - Recognise an emergency

 - Assess the casualty and make an appropriate response

 - Perform cardiopulmonary resuscitation (CPR)